CLCStriders/striders/pages/records-road-women.md

 **Age groups:** U20, Senior, 35-39, 40-44, 45-49, 50-54, 55-59, 60-64, 65-69, 70-74, 75+.

-The table below includes all men's road records, use the search box to filter results.
-A missing age group means a time has yet to be recorded for that distance.
+The table below lists the club's women's road records.
+A missing distance or age group means a time has yet to be recorded for that combination.
+Use the search box to filter results.

 {% include recordstable.html %}